Creating Component Instances

-- To change the appearance and behavior of the component instances in ways that are not supported in Qt Design Studio by default, you can define custom properties in Connection View > Properties.
+- To change the appearance and behavior of the component instances in ways that are not supported in Qt Design Studio by default, you can define custom properties on the Properties tab in the Connections view.

 For more information, see Specifying Dynamic Properties.

-- To enable users to interact with the component instances, connect the instances to signals in Connection View > Connections.
+- To enable users to interact with the component instances, connect the instances to signals on the Connections tab in the Connections view.
 For example, you can specify what happens when a component instance is clicked.
 For more information, see Connecting Components to Signals.

-- To dynamically change the behavior of a component instance when another component instance changes, create bindings between them in Connection View > Bindings.
+- To dynamically change the behavior of a component instance when another component instance changes, create bindings between them on the Bindings tab in the Connections view.
 For more information, see Adding Bindings Between Properties.

 - Add states to apply sets of changes to the property values of one or several component instances in the States view.
 For more information, see Adding States.